Patty Mills: Player profile

 Mills is known for his three-point shooting, his commitment to the team culture of the San Antonio Spurs and the Boomers, his enthusiasm, and his leadership qualities.

 During the 2010–11 season, the "3 Goggles" trend became popular in the NBA, whereby players fit themselves with "A-OK" hand-gesture goggles after they make a three-point basket during a game.
 Mills and teammate Rudy Fernández are credited with having started the trend.
-Mills and his teammates would poke fun at Fernández's struggles from beyond the three-point line, indicating he couldn't see very well.
-So when Fernandez started sinking three-point shots, they would make goggles with their hands over their eyes in tribute to his skill.
+Mills and his teammates would poke fun at Fernández's struggles from beyond the three-point line, indicating he could not see very well.
+So when Fernández started sinking three-point shots, they would make goggles with their hands over their eyes in tribute to his skill.
 From Fernández's perspective, when he started to make three-point shots, he would make the goggle gesture to show Mills his vision was OK.
 T-shirts with the gesture were printed and popularly sold in Portland.